xapicohort/-team-hr-open-standards-assessments-wg/README.md

 Jim Elder met with Kim

 ## Areas where your team may need support:
-Awaiting the October 2020 release of the xAPI Assessments Profile and the release of xAPI 2.0 standard via IEEE
+Awaiting the October 2020 release of the xAPI Assessments Profile Speciication and the release of xAPI 2.0 standard via IEEE

 ## What you hope to accomplish in the next week: